ZeeshanJ99/SRE_cloud_computing/README.md

 `sudo nano /etc/nginx/sites-available/default`

-replace the location in the file, you can replace the port code 8080 to whatever you need it to be.
+replace the location in the file, you can replace the port code 8080 to whatever you need it to be, e.g. 3000

     location / {
         proxy_pass http://localhost:8080;